hongyusu/hongyusu.github.io/_posts/2015-10-13-spark-with-python-collaborative-filtering.md

   |Training|0.62|1.06|
   |Test|0.98|1.06|

-- As you can see ALS actually improves the RMSE.
+- As you can see ALS actually improves the RMSE :+1: :v:

 ## Coding details